 - (a) This TSI does not require modifications of subsystems which are already in service unless they are upgraded or renewed. - (b) If not defined otherwise in section 7.3 'Specific Cases', all new TSI compliant category B rolling stock is deemed to achieve a higher fire and tunnel safety level than non-TSI compliant rolling stock.
 This assumption is used to justify the safe operation of new TSI-compliant rolling stock in old non-TSI compliant tunnels.
-Therefore, all TSI compliant category B trains are deemed to be suitable for safe integration in accordance with Article 15(1) of Directive 2008/57/ECtechnically compatible with all non-TSI compliant tunnels within the geographical scope of this TSI in accordance with Article 21(3) of Directive (EU) 2016/797. - (c) Notwithstanding the above, measures over and above those set out in this TSI may be necessary to achieve the desired tunnel safety level.
+Therefore, all TSI compliant category B trains are deemed to be technically compatible with all non-TSI compliant tunnels within the geographical scope of this TSI in accordance with Article 21(3) of Directive (EU) 2016/797. - (c) Notwithstanding the above, measures over and above those set out in this TSI may be necessary to achieve the desired tunnel safety level.
 Such measures may only be imposed on the subsystems Infrastructure, Energy and Operations and shall not restrict the authorisation or use of TSI compliant rolling stock.